A2TC-YT/afk-class-item-double-chest/README.md

    - Make sure you have [AutoHotkey](https://www.autohotkey.com/) installed on your computer.
 If you don't have it, download and install it from the official website.

 2. **Download the Latest Release**
    - Download the latest release of the macro from the [releases page](link-to-releases-page).
-Once downloaded, unzip the file to a location of your choice.
+Once downloaded, unzip the file to a folder of your choice.

 3. **Ensure Settings Match**
    - Before running the macro, ensure all your settings match the ones listed in the "Required Settings" section above.
 This includes sensitivity, bindings, display settings, and additional settings.

 4. **Run the Macro**
    - Navigate to the unzipped folder and run the `chest_farm.ahk` file by double-clicking it.
+   - If the UI for the stats is off the screen you can move the Destiny window and press F4 to reload the script.

 5. **Keybinds**
    - Use the following keybinds to control the macro: